danielyouk/machine_learning_daniel/README.md

 ### Current Status

-- **Under Construction**: The repository is currently under development and is scheduled to be finalized by July 22, 2024.
-- **Accessing Materials**: Despite the ongoing development, you can already access a variety of scripts and educational content.
 - **Course Materials**: For a glimpse into the quality of the course content, please visit the [materials folder](./materials/07_ml_evaluation_metric.ipynb).

 ## Course Objectives